-After hearing about all of that primping, it’s probably not a surprise to you that, according to Bankrate, most beauty pageant contestants spend around $6,000 for their hair, makeup, clothing, and classes.
-It’s a lot of money, especially if you don’t win when it’s all said and done.
+After hearing about all of that primping, it's probably no surprise that, according to Bankrate, most beauty pageant contestants spend around $6,000 for their hair, makeup, clothing, and classes.
+It's a lot of money—especially if you don't win when it's all said and done.

 You want to do everything to avoid being "a clapper."

 In the pageant world, the term "clapper" is used to describe someone who did not make the final cut in a pageant, because all they are there to do is clap.
 So if you didn't at least place, you're a clapper.
 Ouch!